 Gas Purchase and Delivery

 A supply of these commonly used gases (large cylinders, standard purity), is available for ALS users at no charge.
 Cylinders are stored in the gas storage racks outdoors at the junction of buildings 6, 80, and 15.
 Users may remove a bottle for use once they have notified ALS staff either by emailing the contact listed on signage at the gas racks, or by scanning a QR code and filling out the Gas Cylinder Use Form.
-ALS staff will reorder additional cylinders based on the Gas Log in order to maintain a readily available supply of common gases for all users.
+ALS staff will reorder additional cylinders based on cylinders used in order to maintain a readily available supply of common gases for all users.
 Please note that due to supply chain interruptions, there are occasional shortages of nitrogen and helium.
 If you need a large quantity of any gas, please notify ALS Chemical Safety well in advance of your beamtime to ensure enough gas is available.

 Other Standard Industrial Gases and Specialty Gases

 If preferred, these gases may be purchased through ALS by user groups with an ALS Account.
-A complete list of standard industrial gases, plus many other nontoxic and/or non-corrosive speciality gases can be found in the LBNL eBuy catalog with either Linde or Airgas.
+A complete list of standard industrial gases, plus many other nontoxic and/or non-corrosive specialty gases can be found in the LBNL eBuy catalog with either Linde or Airgas.
 Please contact ALS Receiving and provide the following information:

 - Your name